kishorsharma/currying-workshopper/exercises/binary/problem.md

+## Task

-Write a function that takes two arguments, returns sum of arguments.
+Write a function that takes two arguments and returns their sum.

 ----------------------------------------------------------------------
 ## HINTS

-By Now you know how to write a function and expose it as node module.
+By now you know how to write a function and expose it as a Node module.

-Binary Function are function which accept two arguments.
+Binary functions are functions that accept two arguments.

-For ex:-
+For example:
 ```js
 var binary = function (firstArg, secArg) {
   // your logic